 1. The Cape Cod National Seashore

-This is personally my absolute favorite thing to do, and an absolute must if visiting Cape Cod for the first time.
 The Cape Cod National Seashore is home to 40 miles of sandy beaches, marshes and salt ponds, as well as six lighthouses and miles of walking trails.
-It was designated as official protected land in 1961 by President John F. Kennedy, and as far back as the 1840s, Henry David Thoreau even predicted that the National Seashore area of the Cape would become βa place of resort for those New-Englanders who really want to visit the sea-side.”
+It was designated as official protected land in 1961 by President John F. Kennedy, and as far back as the 1840s, Henry David Thoreau even predicted that the National Seashore area of the Cape would become “a place of resort for those New-Englanders who really want to visit the sea-side.”

 The highlight of this area is definitely the beaches, and the six beaches that make up the National Seashore on Cape Cod are Race Point, Coast Guard, Nauset Light (not to be confused with Nauset Beach, which is a separate beach that’s not part of the National Seashore), Marconi, Head of the Meadow, and Herring Cove.
 These are often the beaches you’ll see in stock images when looking up Cape Cod, and each one is just as beautiful as the other.